 ‘The story zips along with a spontaneity that is electric’ Boyz

 ‘A loud and proud rollercoaster full of quick-change role reversals, risqué jokes and angry confrontations … There are no heroes or villains, just ordinary people working stuff out’ Culture Fly

 I Ain't Dumb

 A tough inner-city school, proud of its multiculturalism suddenly explodes into a rapidly escalating race war.
 Sex secrets, hip-hop and hope fight for centre stage in this vibrant, in-yer-face, real talk rollercoaster.

-(Performed at Theatre Royal Stratford East)
+(Theatre Royal Stratford East)

 Despite being fabulous, Queen E, the top-dog drag artiste, disguises herself as a scally lad to sleep in saunas and keep off the streets.
 As London's nightlife fades away with her crown, can community last?

 Hunky dream boy Lex and bright spark Bradley are falling for each other.
 Big time.
 After three months, Lex has decided that tonight’s the night… But Bradley’s not so sure he wants to go all the way.
 A tender, funny, uplifting love story for the post-chemsex generation, exploring the delicate emotions, moral dilemmas and personal demons we all take to bed with us.

 In an attempt to bring some spark back to their comfortable married life, professional thirty-somethings, Michael and Phil, switch a sherry on the couch for a night on the town.
 Their goal: to join the millennials by trying to bed one.
 ‘Just one night’ brings shocking revelations when Michael and Phil discover that the 20-year-old boy in their bed was once the refugee orphan they considered for adoption.